 READ NEXT: My road trip in South Africa

 Most people might think traveling alone as a woman in Africa is always going to be tricky.
 I flew from Cape Town to Nairobi, and then to Mombasa.
 From Mombasa I traveled by means of public transport (Matatu, Tuc Tuc and Boda Boda (motorbike)) during the day.
 I booked myself a taxi to the airport in Mombasa through my hostel as I had to leave at 4 a.m. and in Kilifi there was no uber available.
 Using uber in Nairobi at 5 a.m. was totally fine.
 Traveling the way I just mentioned and walking around especially in the rural areas and smaller cities I felt totally safe.

 - Use your common sense

-- Ask the people you are staying with or your hotel staff if it is safe where you are planning on going and during the time you are planning on going
+- Ask the people you are staying with or your hotel staff if it is safe where you are planning to go and during the time you are planning to go

 Don´t forget to pin my post: